int SubSteps { get; set; }

 Description

 The SubSteps property of the PhysicsWorld class allows you to control the number of substeps that the physics engine performs per tick.
 This can be useful if you are experiencing issues with objects passing through each other or if you have a low tickrate.
-By increasing the number of substeps, you can achieve more accurate physics simulations at the cost of increased computational load.
+By increasing the number of substeps, you can achieve more accurate physics simulations.

 Usage